MOSH-Insa-Toulouse/2021_2022_Faure_Vergnet/README.md

 **Paul Faure (IR), Arnaud Vergnet (IR)**

-This repo contains the source files and some documentation on our mini project about creating a LoRa gas Sensor based on nano-particles.
+This repo contains the source files and some documentation on our mini project about creating a LoRa gas sensor based on nano-particles.

 ## Table of Contents